Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

 Rather than directly specifying a function ${U\to B}$, Definition \ref{def:computon} relies on a span ${U\overset{\sigma}{\twoheadleftarrow}O\xrightarrow{f}B}$ to generalise the functional relation given by the former, i.e., a unit can be related not to just one device, but to multiple ones.
 Having ${U\to B}$ alone is not sufficient to allow units produce different outputs consistently, as such a function does not encode any means to determine which values go to which outflows without imposing certain order, i.e., the only way of enabling multiple outputs is through a product type.
 By equipping computons with a function chain ${I\overset{\text{r}}{\twoheadrightarrow}O\xrightarrow{f}B}$, we abstract away from particular orderings by offering a direct relationship between inflows and outflows that makes it possible to extract information flows coming from/into computing devices.
 Concretely, an outflow ${o\in O}$ takes data from the result of a device ${f(o)}$ which, in turn, operates on the input values from ${r^{-1}(o)}$.
-By the totality of $f$, it is guaranteed that each outflow reads information from exclusively one device.\footnote{Representing a computing device as a finite sequence of symbols over a finite alphabet is valid as it is known that every computable function can be encoded thereby \cite{sipser_introduction_2013}.}
+By the totality of $f$, it is guaranteed that each outflow reads information from exclusively one device.

-To encapsulate behaviour within units, Restriction \ref{def:computon-3} in Definition \ref{def:computon} enforces devices to read/produce data from/into ports attached to the unit they belong to.
-Restriction \ref{def:computon-2} enforces units to have control ports connected to and from it, and Restriction \ref{def:computon-1} specifies that the control type is ever present.
-Restriction \ref{def:computon-4} simply ensures the existence of ports where control flow starts and terminates, called control inports and control outports, respectively.
+To encapsulate behaviour within units, Restriction \ref{def:computon-4} in Definition \ref{def:computon} enforces devices to read/produce data from/into ports attached to the unit they belong to.
+Restriction \ref{def:computon-3} enforces units to have control ports connected to and from it, and Restrictions \ref{def:computon-1} and \ref{def:computon-2} respectively specify that the control type and the signal echoing device $\epsilon$ are ever present.
+Restriction \ref{def:computon-5} ensures the existence of ports where control flow starts and terminates, called control inports and control outports, respectively.
 The set ${P^+}$ of all control and data inports defines the input interface of a computon $\lambda$, whilst the set ${P^-}$ of all control and data outports give rise to the output interface.

 \begin{definition}[Computon Interface] The interface of a computon $\lambda$ is a tuple ${(P^+,P^-)}$ where ${P^+}$ and ${P^-}$ are the sets ${P\setminus t(O)}$ and ${P\setminus s(I)}$, respectively. \end{definition}